riffomonas/RR_R25_2014/specific_aims.md

 is reproducible, our ***rationale*** for why this is important now, is due to the significant growth of the community and the observation that it is slowly coalescing around a set of best practices that need to be disseminated and implemented.
-To achieve our objective, we propose two specific aims:
+To achieve our objective, we propose the following specific aim:

-**Specific Aim 1.
-Develop a set of auto-tutorial modules to teach microbiome researchers habits for engaging in reproducible research.** The goal of these modules is to create a framework within a research group for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated inpublications and oral presentations.
+**Develop a set of auto-tutorial modules to teach microbiome researchers habits for engaging in reproducible research.** The goal of these modules is to create a framework within a research group for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated inpublications and oral presentations.
 These modules will be developed, evaluated, and refined by engaging microbiome researchers across a wide network that we have established through previous engagement with the research community.

-**Specific Aim 2.
-Establish a community-supported resource devoted to disseminating  best practices in performing microbiome research.** The area of microbiome research is a relatively young field that is largely driven by advances in technology and analytical software.
+These modules will be the basis for establishing a community-supported resource devoted to disseminating best practices in performing microbiome research.
+The area of microbiome research is a relatively young field that has been largely driven by advances in technology.
 The past decade has witnessed significant changes in the field and it is equally likely that similar changes will occur over the next decade.
+Since traditional curricula have not been able to keep up with these advances, there is an urgent need to develop and disseminate such modules.
 Therefore, we will use this project as a starting point to establish a resource that is supported by the research community to develop and disseminate best practices as they relate to performing microbiome research.

 The ***expected outcomes*** of the proposed modules are the improvement of the reproducibility of research within the microbiome research community including